saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_operator_overloading.md

 ## iter and next
-`iter` and `next` are very useful for go through one by one. `iter` assign an object as an iterator.
-The next() function returns the next item in an iterator.
-Its synatx is `next(iterator, default)` , the default is the value return if the iterator reach to its end.
+`iter` and `next` are very useful for iterating through elements one by one.
+The `iter` function assigns an object as an iterator, while the next() function returns the next item from an iterator.
+Its syntax is `next(iterator, default)`, where default is the value returned when the iterator reaches its end.

 ```
 list = iter(["one", "two"])